meetcleo/re_dms/README.md

 * similar to the `file_uploader_threads` this will read from the channel, and start a new task for each distinct table name (unless a task has already been started, otherwise it will reuse the channel).
 It will then send the `CleoS3File` to this task, which will process each `CleoS3File` and import it into the database via the `database_writer`.
 * `main.rs` does exactly what it says on the tin and runs the input loop, sending the results onwards through the pipeline.
 Initial files are written synchronously (`file_writer`).

+## Benchmarking
+* we currently have a single benchmark, it can be run with `cargo bench`
+* BONUS: you can create a flamegraph from the benchmark with `cargo flamegraph --unit-test -- parser::tests::parsing_is_fast --bench`.
+You can use this to guide any optimisation you want to perform.

 NOTE: this isn't actually threading, it's only based on async tasks and a few event loops.
 I use the term thread throughout since it's conceptually simpler.

 ### Implementation note about TOAST-ed columns.